michaelmikh/e-scalator/README.md

 ## About

----

 EScalator is a CLI application designed to simplify process of resizing large (or not) images.
-Some aspects of this software are implemented in order to gain new knowledge and experience with number of modern technologies (i.e. flow, babel, etc.).
+Some aspects of this software are implemented in order to gain new knowledge and experience with number of modern technologies (i.e. <i>flow</i>, <i>babel</i>, etc.).

 ## Installation

----

 ### <b>Notice: </b> This way of installation is <i>not yet supported</i>.